‘In Arcadia’; ‘That was our place’

 Of the slippery lapsing Cam.
 That was our place.’

-Rupert Brooke moved to Grantchester in 1911 when he became fed up with King’s, the halcyon experience immortalised in one of his most famous poems, ‘The Old Vicarage, Grantchester.’
+Rupert Brooke moved to Grantchester in 1911 when he became fed up with King’s, the halcyon experience immortalised in his most famous poem, ‘The Old Vicarage, Grantchester.’

 ‘I only know that you may lie